cchudzicki-ocw-testing/res.9-003-summer-2015/content/video_galleries/unit-3--development-of-intelligence.md

 ### Useful Background

 *   Introduction to cognitive science
-*   Lectures by Josh Tenenbaum from the [Modeling Human Cognition]({{< baseurl >}}/video_galleries/unit-2.-modeling-human-cognition) unit provide useful background for the lecture by Josh Tenenbaum in this unit, and for the debate between Tomer Ullman and Laura Schulz
+*   Lectures by Josh Tenenbaum from the {{< resource_link 855d4e86-2ca9-e529-74f0-cdef3de9e9c0 "Modeling Human Cognition" >}} unit provide useful background for the lecture by Josh Tenenbaum in this unit, and for the debate between Tomer Ullman and Laura Schulz

 ### Videos and Slides